Last Updated on March 14, 2022 by

 Casals Festival

-The Puerto Ricans have celebrated the festival since 1956, and Pablo Casals founded it.
+The Puerto Ricans have celebrated the festival since 1956, when Pablo Casals founded it.
 He was a famous cellist, conductor, and composer, and every year he welcomes extraordinary musical talents globally.
 He was in charge for eighteen years and shared his music with the world until he passed on in 1973.

 The natives still celebrate the festival and are recognized internationally for the musical offer and invited artists’ annotative quality that promotes cultural exchanges between Maestros.